 |Nickname||King of the Miniseries|

 Richard Chamberlain became THE leading heartthrob of early 1960s TV.
 As the impeccably handsome Dr. Kildare, the slim, butter-haired hunk with the near-perfect Ivy-League charm and smooth, intelligent demeanor, had the distaff fans fawning unwavering over him throughout the series' run.
 While this would appear to be a dream situation for any new star, to Chamberlain it brought about a major, unsettling identity crisis.

-Born George Richard Chamberlain in Beverly Hills on March 31, 1934, he was the second son of salesman Charles and homemaker Elsa Chamberlain.
-Richard experienced a profoundly unhappy childhood and did not enjoy school at all, making up for it somewhat by excelling in track and becoming a four-year letterman in high school and college.
+Born George Richard Chamberlain in Beverly Hills on March 31, 1934, he was the second son of Elsa Winnifred (von Benzon) (1902-1993) and Charles Axiom Chamberlain (1902-1984), a salesman.
+He has English and German ancestry.
+Richard experienced a profoundly unhappy childhood and did not enjoy school at all, making up for it somewhat by excelling in track and becoming a four-year letter man in high school and college.
 He also developed a strong interest and enjoyment in acting while attending Pomona College.
 Losing an initial chance to sign up with Paramount Pictures, the studio later renewed interest.
-Complications arose when he had to serve his military obligation in Korea for 16 months.
+Complications arose when he was drafted into the Army on December 7, 1956 for 16 months, serving in Korea.

 The attention Richard received was phenomenal.
 True to his "Prince Charming" type, he advanced into typically bland, soap-styled leads on film befitting said image, but crossover stardom proved to be elusive.
 The vehicles he appeared in, Twilight of Honor (1963) with Joey Heatherton and Joy in the Morning (1965) opposite Yvette Mimieux, did not bring him the screen fame foreseen.
 The public obviously saw the actor as nothing more than a TV commodity.